 In a 2012 interview with The Canberra Times, Karl Marjan said that most of the franchise in Canberra was owned by family, uncles, cousins.” ”In Lebanon, there is a real passion for cooking,” Mr Marjan said. ”Our grandfather had a restaurant.
 We have a passion for food.

 In 2007 Ali Baba K’Babs & Wraps acquired its largest competitor in Queensland, Uncle Tony’s Kebabs, which expanded the brand’s presence in the sunshine state and made it the largest kebab and wrap chain in Australia.

-Because Ali Baba outlets are largely located in shopping centres, and operate on shopping centre hours, they sit somewhat outside the kebab culture of late-night drunken noshing.
+Because Ali Baba outlets are largely located in shopping centres and operate during shopping centre hours, they sit somewhat outside the kebab culture of late-night drunken noshing.
 It’s the ‘safe’ kebab offering.